 If we identify additional areas of non-compliance while investigating a complaint, the service may be:

 - placed on a provisional licence and required to rectify areas of non-compliance within a specified timeframe; or

 - have their licence suspended or cancelled in serious cases of non-compliance.

 For more information about changes to a service's licence status, refer to the Compliance tools webpage.

 Reviewing the outcome of a Ministry investigation

 If an early learning service or complainant is not happy with how a complaint or visit to their service has been managed, the service or complainant can raise their concerns with the Education Manager at their local Ministry of Education office.
-This may be escalated to a Director of Education if required.
+We will contact the complainant to work through the concerns raised.

-Should a service or complainant continue to be unsatisfied with the Ministry’s response, a formal complaint may be lodged with the Office of the Ombudsman.
+If a service or complainant continues to be unsatisfied with our response, a formal complaint may be lodged with the Office of the Ombudsman.